North and East Housing Association FAQs

 A transfer is when you move to another home owned by us.
 You can usually only transfer if your circumstances have changed and your existing home is no longer suitable for your needs.
 For example, your family might have grown and you no longer have enough bedrooms or you might want to move if you have a job in a different area from where you live and transport is difficult.

 To be accepted for a transfer you have to have a good tenancy record.
 This means that your rent account must be up to date, your home in good condition, and there must be no history of anti social behaviour or any other management issues.
-To register for a move within North & East, you will be need to complete a transfer application form.
 We also recommend that you also make an application with the local authority’s housing department.
-When the local authority assessed your application, they may place you on their waiting list which will increase your chances of finding a new home.
+When the local authority assess your application, they may place you on their waiting list which will increase your chances of finding a new home.
 It is important to remember that as we have a limited number of properties, even if we agree that you need to move, it may be some time before we can help you.

 A mutual exchange is when two or more tenants, housing association or local authority, swap homes by legally assigning their tenancies to each other.
 This means that you pass on your tenancy to the person moving into your home and take over their tenancy for their home.
 It will be up to you to find a tenant to exchange homes with and you may have to advertise to achieve this.
 If you find a tenant to exchange with, please contact your Housing Officer who will guide you through this process.